Sieniuuu/ToDoApp/README.md

 Main features:
-Creating projects, tasks, and task groups connected by deadline and by done (*It is training project from Udemy Mateusz Chrzonstowski)
+Creating projects, tasks, and task groups connected by deadline and by done (*It is training project from Udemy by Mateusz Chrzonstowski)

 # Technologies: